 Grantee must submit quarterly financial and performance progress reports as well as a final yearly report on the dates set forth in Section V. This reporting requirement shall survive termination of this Agreement.

 Financial Reports

-Beginning in January of 2021 and continuing each quarter thereafter, Grantee must submit a financial report detailing its expenditure of Grant Funds to the Agency using the form provided by the Agency.
-Reports are due 30 days after the end of each fiscal year quarter.
-The yearly report will be due no later than 60 days after the end of the fiscal year.
+Beginning in October of 2023 and continuing each quarter thereafter, Grantee must submit a financial report detailing its expenditure of Grant Funds to the Agency using the form provided by the Agency.